vincentsijben/tz-alert/README.md

 # tezos-alert
 Simple quick'n'dirty node app to send discord notification when account balance changes.

+# Usage
+When the Discord bot is added to your server, you can do:
+* Get your current Tezos address balance: `!balance`
+* Change the Discord User ID: `!userid your-user-id`
+* Change the Tezos address: `tzaddress your-tezos-address`

 # Install
 * run `npm install` inside working directory
 * create a copy of `config.json.example` and rename it to `config.json`.